top of page

 Use Mirrors

-A loft bedroom with two window, two single beds and a large mirror in the middle.
+A loft bedroom with two windows, two single beds, and a large mirror in the middle.

-Why are mirrors so important in a small space?
+Why are mirrors so crucial in small spaces?
 They reflect and amplify light.
-When displayed cleverly across from windows or a view, they also create the illusion of space.
-If you are short on wall space, consider leaning mirrors on top of drawers or the floor.
-Plants and mirrors are a fantastic combination for creating depth and texture in a small space.
+When displayed cleverly across from windows or a view, they create the illusion of depth.
+If you lack wall space, consider leaning mirrors on top of drawers or directly on the floor.

 Don’t Forget Floors

-How can flooring make a space feel bigger?
-By using the same flooring throughout you can effectively create visual harmony, making a room feel cohesive and spacious.
-Multiple different kinds of flooring can interrupt the flow between spaces.
+How can flooring make a space feel larger?
+Using the same flooring throughout creates visual harmony, making a room appear cohesive and more spacious.
+Disparate types of flooring can interrupt the flow between spaces.

 Statement Multifunctional Furniture